Sarapulov/zdForm/README.md

 2. preset subject/text/numeric/dropdowns fields with configured values
 3. preset subject/text/numeric/dropdowns fields with a value from one of non-empty fields
 4. preset fields real time or on submit event
+5. show desired fields only when they have a value

 ### to run:

-1. deploy JS code in a <script> tag on new_request_page.hbs template
+1. deploy JS code in a SCRIPT tag on new_request_page.hbs template
 2. configure as per instructions below

 2.1